-One of the things I like about this activity is that it can be very low tech.
-The teacher who came up with it is definitely not one of our technological trail blazers.
-And there is not need to be.
-Once the spreadsheet is set up, all you have to be able to do it create a copy for everyone on Classroom.
+One of the things I like about this activity is that it requires very little input from the teacher.
+To be honest the teacher who came up with it is definitely not one of our technological trailblazers.
+And she didn’t need to be.
+Once the spreadsheet was created, all she had to do was post it on Classroom and the rest was left to the girls.

 But you can also do a lot more with it.
 Here are some ideas.

-- Randomly choose 5 learners every week and check up on there notes.
-Make sure you give them a constructive comment, so that they know that you were looking at there work.
+- Randomly choose 5 learners every week and check up on their notes.
+Make sure you give them a constructive comment so that they know that you were looking at there work.
 You can even give a price for the person who came up with the most insightful notes for that week.

 - Once you have covered the physical attributes of the characters ask the learners to search for a picture of how they imagine the characters will look and add it to the notes.